krheng14/How-Attention-Improves-a-CNN-s-Performance/README.md

 Attention was originally introduced as an extension to recurrent neural networks.
 With the introduction of the Transformer model, attention became popular and was quickly adopted for a variety of deep learning models across many different domains and tasks such as image processing, video processing, time-series dataset and recommender systems.
   </p>

+  <h3> Attention Score Function </h3>
+  <h3> Alignment Function </h3>
+  <h3> Type of Attention Mechanisms </h3>

   <h2> Model - VGG16 with Attention </h2>
   <p align="justify">
-For the actual classification task, VGG16 with Attention layers will be used for demonstration based on the architecture first proposed in <a href="https://example.com/paper">this paper</a>.
+For the actual classification task, VGG16 with Attention layers will be used for demonstration based on the architecture first proposed in <a href="https://www2.cs.sfu.ca/~hamarneh/ecopy/ipmi2019.pdf?ref=blog.paperspace.com">this paper</a>.

   </p>